-Few things can be more inspiring than noticing that your fitness is improving.
-One of the main reasons why lots of people give up on trying to get fit is a perceived lack of progress.
+Few things can be more inspiring than tracking how your fitness is improving.
+One of the main reasons why people give up on trying to get fit is a perceived lack of progress.

-As your stamina improves, you notice that you are able to exercise at increased intensity levels while your heart rate stays same or even goes down.
-This is a positive indicator that should be celebrated because your heart is essentially getting stronger.
+As your stamina improves, you notice that you are able to exercise at increased intensity levels while your heart rate remains the same or even decreases.
+This is a positive indicator that should be celebrated because your heart is in essence getting stronger.

-Keeping tabs on your heart rate is one of the best ways to inspire yourself to greater heights in the journey to fitness.
+Keeping tabs on your heart rate is one of the best ways to inspire yourself to greater heights in your fitness journey.
 It allows you to measure real progress which can fuel more adrenaline to your body.

 Your heart rate also allows you to invest maximum effort into every workout session to generate the best results every single time.

 If you don’t have a heart rate monitor yet, this may be the best time to get one of the best out there.